UKHomeOffice/application-container-platform/docs/security.md

 Partially, due to lack of proper Kubernetes user management support there is a static token used to access the API.

+There is `auth-policy.json` file for restricting user access to specific resources and namespaces.
+However that is still fairly static.